List of Terminator video games: Terminator: Dark Fate (2019 film) games

 Terminator: Dark Fate is an MMO strategy video game developed by Firefly Games and Camel Games for Android and iOS.
-It is based on the 2019 film Terminator: Dark Fate of the same name.
+It is based on the 2019 film of the same name.
 Firefly Games began working on the game in 2017, after being contacted by the film's production company, Skydance Media.
 The game was released on October 18, 2019, and a global release occurred on November 8, 2019.

 In the game, the player commands a group of Resistance fighters who must defend against machine attacks.
 The player can expand the group's Resistance base and can also form alliances with other players.
 The player is guided by characters from the film.
 The game is free-to-play but utilizes in-app purchases in exchange for various resources.

 Terminator: Guardian of Fate, a virtual reality game by VRstudios, was also launched in November 2019, as a tie-in to Dark Fate.
 The game is exclusive to the Dave & Buster's chain, debuting at 130 locations across the U.S. It uses HTC Vive headsets and supports up to four players.
 Like the film, it features the return of Linda Hamilton as Sarah Connor, though in a voice-over role.
 In the game, Connor and players travel together in a vehicle to evade a terminator.

 Another game, Terminator: Dark Fate – Defiance, was released on PC on February 21, 2024.
 It is a real-time strategy game that takes place after Judgment Day, during the war between humans and the A.I. known as Legion.
 The player assumes the role of a commander in the Founders, a group consisting of ex-U.S. military personnel.
 A multiplayer mode also features two additional teams: the human resistance and Legion.
 Slitherine Software is the game's developer and publisher, in collaboration with Skydance.
+There has also been 2 DLC's released, We Are Legion, which saw the player take on the role of Legion, and Uprising, a conquest mode with the player taking back sectors from Legion, Marauders, Integrators and working with The Movement.
+There is also a new DLC releasing in 2026 called Evolution.
 The game received "mixed or average" reviews according to Metacritic, with a score of 72 out of 100.
 Alex Avard of Empire found the quality of Terminator games to be inconsistent, but wrote that Dark Fate – Defiance, with its "tightly designed" gameplay, "may have just helped to raise that historically low bar a little bit higher."
 Jon Bolding of IGN criticized the game's difficulty.